RS-eco/globePA/README.md

 conditions, which had a high protection coverage.
 The northern part of South America had a high protection coverage with regard to precipitation conditions.
-However, this is mostly due to a large number of PAs with a low IUCN protection status (Baldi et al. 2019).
+However, this is mostly due to a large number of PAs with a low IUCN protection status (V-VI, Baldi et al. 2019).
 Low-protected conditions in the terrestrial realm mostly occurred in parts of China (Fig. 4 d), as well as in the Sahara and the Arabian Peninsula (Fig. 4 d).
 While protection of these regions is unlikely to